NBC’s ‘The Blacklist’ puts new focus on task force member - NewsBreak

 (NBC) — NBC’s “The Blacklist” is all-new Friday, with an episode that spotlights one of the core members of the task force.

-Co-star Amir Arison opened up about the opportunity this week’s episode presented, which he is excited to finally watch.How to watch Kentucky Derby, Triple Crown on NBC4
+Co-star Amir Arison opened up about the opportunity this week’s episode presented, which he is excited to finally watch.How to watch Kentucky Derby, Triple Crown on 22News

 “I haven’t seen it yet,” said Arison.
 “It’s the hardest I’ve ever worked.”